-An anonymous tip line ("TipNow") is made available to confidentially share information with campus police about a crime, a planned crime, or suspicious activity on campus, through your smart phone or computer.
+An anonymous tip line ("Crimestoppers") is made available to confidentially share information with campus police about a crime, a planned crime, or suspicious activity on campus, through your smart phone or computer.
+Call 1-800-222-TIPS (8477.)

 You can also leave an anonymous message by calling 805-652-7770.
 Knowledge of threats or potential acts of violence should be brought to the attention of Campus Police, so they can quickly respond to prevent someone from being injured.
 All information provided will be acted upon.
-Additional information about TipNow is available at: www.vcccd.edu/departments/police.
+Additional information about Crimestoppers is available through your campus police station.